PierrelouisL/Mullan_Item_checker/README.md

 You will need to change line **174 - 177** and **192 - 201** to specify the credentials.

 To run the program you will need to go in the folder where the code is situated using the cd command and just run it by using ```py Semi``` then press ```TAB``` to have the correct path name.
+You will have to follow TrainYourOwnYOLO README.md to create your own model and use it with this app.

 ## Hikvision program
 This is a small program to test the hikvision camera and see it working, *or not*.
 You just have to specify the credentials on **line 10** of the python code and run it.